 Richthofen was a real-life example of the Sniper/Bushwhacker.
 According to his wingmen, his flying skills were not vastly superior, and he considered his aircraft merely a means to bring his guns to bear.
 At that point he would deploy his real skills: superb marksmanship and a gift for selecting targets which were not aware of him.
 At least, not until bullet holes appeared on their planes...

-A very notable earlier one, of whom Richthofen was a pupil, was Oswald Boelcke.
+- A very notable earlier one, of whom Richthofen was a pupil, was Oswald Boelcke.
 Boelcke's biggest claim to fame is the Dicta Boelcke, the first manual of air-to-air combat and still relevant today.
 He was a mixture of a Steamroller and a Bushwhacker, the Dicta holds that a pilot should first seek to achieve surprise or attack from a superior position, then get into combat and stick with it until the other guy is flaming wreckage on the ground.
 Boelcke was killed in action in 1916.

-Ditto for Max Immelman, who was a contemporary of Boelcke, was the first pilot to be awarded the Pour le Mérite, Germany's highest medal, (which was nicknamed the "Blue Max" in his honor during WWI) and was an inspiration to Richthofen.
+- Ditto for Max Immelman, who was a contemporary of Boelcke, was the first pilot to be awarded the Pour le Mérite, Germany's highest medal, (which was nicknamed the "Blue Max" in his honor during WWI) and was an inspiration to Richthofen.
 And having an aerobatic maneuver (in fact one of the basic ones) named after you doesn't hurt opinions, either.
 Immelman too was killed in action in 1916.

 There is a theory that he was able to achieve such a killcount only due to amphetamines — which were invented by Germans specially for the military pilots — due to him being on the front only for a relatively short time, but having a very tight schedule.
 His logs show as many as eight sorties on a certain day.
 While each sortie in WWII rarely lasted longer than a couple of hours, those planes didn't really have "power steering", and air combat is one of the most tiring activities known to man.
 Two sorties per day was the par for the course, three were somewhat tiring, four were a chore, five a burden and six a nigh impossible.
 Eight sorties are widely considered achievable only by using stimulants.